MrStewartSalmon/Staticwebsite-AWS/README.md

 The information about how to build this project was found from Lucy Wang her YouTube channel is, @TechwithLucy.
-I have chosen to make my documentation of this project appropriately granular to help anybody who may choose to do this project.
+I have chosen to make my documentation of this project appropriately granular to help anybody who may want to do this project.

 Step#1